yunusemreertas/Fur-Ever-Home/README.md

 ## License

-FureverHome is a collaborative project.
+Fur Ever Home is a collaborative project.
 All rights reserved © 2024.